 - It is preferable that you use hand sanitizer before using any communal touch surfaces.

 - Have your dog on a leash as per the guidelines below.

 We thank you in advance for your understanding and for being positive if you are reminded about COVID guidelines by staff and/or other members.

+All RNSC staff are double vaccinated.
+This is for their and your safety.
 As usual, staff are keen to help and answer questions.
 Staff will be:

 - Adhering to 2m physical distancing.

 - Reminding folks with cold/flu symptoms to remain outside of the lodge.

 Our parking lots can handle quite a bit of traffic and are only really completely full on event and holiday days.
 We ask members and visitors alike to please:

 - Try to leave a minimal gap between you and the next vehicle as you park.
 It may get busy while you are skiing!